davidje13/lean-qr/README.md

 Includes a convenience wrapper for React / Preact.

-Optimised for code size while maintaining decent performance and supporting all QR features.
-Less than 7kB uncompressed (less than 4kB compressed).
+Optimised for code size while maintaining decent performance and supporting all QR features. ~7kB uncompressed (less than 4kB compressed).

 You can see it in action at <https://qr.davidje13.com/>